-China threatened Australia with a boycott if it pushed a coronavirus investigation, reigniting a debate over economic ties
+Australia’s coronavirus disputes with China are growing.
+So are debates over its deep economic ties to Beijing.

 The Australian government has not yet revealed details about its vision for the independent investigation or officially pitched the proposal in venues such as the United Nations or the World Health Organization executive board.

 Since the beginning of the outbreak, officials such as Morrison and Payne have been critical of China’s handling of it, but they have not been as confrontational as the Trump administration or leaned as heavily into speculation that the virus was bioengineered or leaked from a Wuhan lab.
-The Australians have characterized their proposed inquiry as standard practice to review public health procedures and prevent future outbreaks, rather than an effort that targets China.

-Australian officials told the Sydney Morning Herald this week that their intelligence contained no evidence linking the virus to Wuhan’s labs and that Morrison personally doubted the theory.

-Even so, Chinese officials have responded furiously to the prospect of a probe that they see as a Washington-led ploy to smear China or exact financial punishment.
-China’s embassy in Canberra said this week Beijing might feel compelled to reciprocate if it were targeted by “petty tricks.”

 Commentary from state media, meanwhile, echoed Cheng’s view that Australia should not antagonize a crucial trade partner.
-Australia “is a bit like chewing gum stuck on the sole of China’s shoes,” influential Global Times editor Hu Xijin wrote on Weibo.
+Australia “is a bit like chewing gum stuck on the sole of China’s shoes,” influential Global Times editor Hu Xijin wrote on Weibo, a major social media platform in China.
 “Sometimes you have to find a stone to rub it off.”

 The Chinese warnings reflect an economic reality: China buys $87 billion — or 36 percent — of Australia’s annual exports, more than Japan, South Korea and the United States combined.
 Chinese students studying in Australian universities contribute as much as $12 billion a year in fees.

 But the warnings were also a gambit: In echoes of the U.S. debate over “decoupling,” hawks in Australia have called for years for “market diversification” away from the country’s biggest trade partner, arguing that the increasingly assertive government of President Xi Jinping poses a threat.
-Since reaching a high in 2015 with a free-trade agreement, relations have steadily worsened over allegations of Communist Party meddling and espionage in Australian politics, as well as Australia’s decision to ban Huawei, the Chinese telecommunications giant.
+Since reaching a high in 2015 with a free-trade agreement, relations have steadily worsened over allegations of Communist Party interference and espionage in Australian politics, as well as Australia’s decision to ban Huawei, the Chinese telecommunications giant.

-China critics seized on Ambassador Cheng’s comments this week as proof of exactly why Australia should wean itself from China.
+China critics seized on Cheng’s comments this week as proof of exactly why Australia should wean itself from China.

 “What the ambassador and his officials have done is accelerated the narrative that China isn’t a friend, that they can’t be trusted, that they’re bullies,” said Andrew Hastie, the chairman of a parliamentary committee on intelligence and security.
 “It’s sweet irony.”